Abhishek-Kaudare/Kubernetes-Notes/7-StatePersistence/README.md

 When a pod ceases to exist, Kubernetes destroys ephemeral volumes; however, Kubernetes does not destroy persistent volumes.
 For any kind of volume in a given pod, data is preserved across container restarts.

+At its core, a _volume is a directory, possibly with some data in it_, which is accessible to the containers in a pod.
+How that directory comes to be, the medium that backs it, and the contents of it are determined by the particular volume type used.

 To use a volume, specify the volumes to provide for the `Pod` in `.spec.volumes` and declare where to mount those volumes into containers in `.spec.containers[*].volumeMounts`.

 ## **Important Volumes Types**